CMASCenter/pcluster-cmaq/README.md

-## Documentation for CMAQ for AWS Parallel Cluster and Azure Cycle Cloud is available here:
+## Documentation for CMAQ on AWS Parallel Cluster and Azure Cycle Cloud is available here:

 https://pcluster-cmaq.readthedocs.io/en/latest/